NordicSemiconductor/asset-tracker-cloud-docs/docs/aws/FirmwareContinuousIntegration.rst

 .. note::

-    The AWS implementation of the Asset Tracker Cloud Example provides resources to continuously test the firmware using real hardware.
+    The AWS implementation of the nRF Asset Tracker provides resources to continuously test the firmware using real hardware.

 Overview
 ********